mcmasterwhitewater/mcmasterwhitewater.github.com/course.markdown

 <b><i>Pool Session Info</i></b>
 <br/>
 <br/>
 The Friday night pool sessions are starting up very soon.
 Our first pool session will be Friday September 20th, 2013, 8.30pm - 9.30 in the Ivor Wynne Centre (IWC) and will continue at the same time and place for the remainder of the year.
+The cost of the pool sessions is $3 per pool session or $25 for the semester.

 The club has kayaks and skirts available for members (and those that are curious) that do not possess a boat.
 You only need to bring a swimsuit and a towel.